 While wandering the site, I was fortunate enough to meet Julie Haack, a coordinator at the site.
 While she picked raspberries, letting me try a few, she filled me in on the concept of the site.
 The main idea is to create a forest garden filled with food free for the people.
 Organically grown fruit, vegetables, and even donations to help bring this lower-income community together.

-Those involved in the gardens as well as visitors are very much encouraged to pick fresh fruit, berries, and vegetables from communal areas.
+Those involved in the gardens, as well as visitors, are very much encouraged to pick fresh fruit, berries, and vegetables from communal areas.
 What some people aren’t aware of though is that if you do pick you should also help out in return.
 You could do a bit of weeding and there’s also a way to donate to the project through their website.

 The other side of the project is to partner with the p-patch program in Seattle to provide areas where individuals can grow their own gardens too.
 There’s a clear division between the public food growing areas and the private veg plots.
-In these plots, most people grow annual vegetables rather than planting in a perennial permaculture style.
+In these plots, most people grow annual vegetables rather than plant in a perennial permaculture style.

-Finding the Permaculture food forest
+Finding the Permaculture Food Forest

 The boundary between the p-patches and the permaculture food forest is a wide bike path.
 Below the bike path is the public area where you can pick raspberries, apples, and even the quince which will be ripe in October.
 Above it are areas that individuals can rent out to grow their own produce.